ukhsa-collaboration/hcaidcs/README.md

 Contributions
 -------------

 Contributions to this package are welcome.
-Please see the [Contribution guidelines](http://bioinformatics-git.phe.gov.uk/Simon.Thelwall/hcaidcs/blob/master/CONTRIBUTING.md).
+Please see the [Contribution guidelines](https://github.com/PublicHealthEngland/hcaidcs/blob/master/CONTRIBUTING.md).
+Please also see the [Code of Conduct](https://github.com/PublicHealthEngland/hcaidcs/blob/master/CODE_OF_CONDUCT.md)